It is easy to understand the appeal of wood: It is often quite attractive, and it’s a fantastic material for furniture construction.

 No matter what type of bed you select for your dog, you must be sure that it will provide a suitable amount of space for your pooch.

 The bed should be about as long as your dog’s head-to-rump length, and the width should be around your dog’s height at the shoulder.
-But the best way to decide the proper size is to simply measure the space your dog takes up when he’s sleeping, and then add a few inches in each direction for a bit of wiggle room.
+But the best way to choose the proper dog bed size is to simply measure the space your dog takes up when he’s sleeping, and then add a few inches in each direction for a bit of wiggle room.

 Also, note that many wooden beds are designed to be used with a pillow or cushion you provide.
 In such cases, you’ll need to measure the pillow or cushion first, to ensure a proper fit.